ShubhamChandratre/ChronoMail/ChronoMail-Prototype1/README.md

 - ✅ Send emails to multiple recipients
 - ✅ Configure a delay between each email
 - ✅ Uses **Brevo SMTP** for secure email delivery
-- ✅ Simple and easy-to-use interface
+- ✅ Simple, easy-to-use and responsive interface

 ---